Non-Equilibrium Stratification in Supercritical CO2: Results

 The second experiment explores thermodynamic conditions crossing the Widom region, where the thermophysical properties of the fluid are no longer linear with respect to temperature.
 This is achieved under the same pressure of the first experiment ($p$ = 15 MPa), but with a larger thermal gradient ($T_{\mathrm{mean}}$ = 40 °C, $\Delta T = 44~\mathrm{K}$, green gradient in Fig.~\ref{fig:densMap}).
-The resulting SFs plotted in Fig.~\ref{fig:SF2}(b) for different $q$ values, show a different behaviour that cannot be captured by the model structure function of equation (\ref{sf_with_1_oscillation}).
-Therefore, a model to fit the ISF was developed and includes two distinct propagating modes, as follows
+The resulting SFs plotted in Fig.~\ref{fig:SF2}(e) for different $q$ values, show a different behaviour that cannot be captured by the model structure function of Equation (\ref{eq:sf_with_1_oscillation}).
+Indeed, $\beta_T$, $\alpha_T$, and $\nu$ exhibit substantial relative variations $\Delta_{\mathrm{rel}}\beta_T = 114\%$, $\Delta_{\mathrm{rel}}\alpha_T =51\%$, $\Delta_{\mathrm{rel}}\nu =34\%$.
+Under these conditions, the assumption of a single effective base state $(T_0, p_0)$ is no longer valid across the entire layer.
+Following the discretize formulation of Equation (\ref{eq:ISFdisc}), the measured ISF can be approximated by two dominant contributions corresponding to two base states taken at different depths.
+It is now fitted with

-A formal demonstration of such model is outside the scope of the present Letter, however, the main idea is that a continuous superposition of modes stemming from the infinitesimal layers within the sample needs to be taken into account and the resulting ISF can be approximated by two main modes, similarly to what is done in the cumulant method \cite{pusey2015}, or in other more refined methods \cite{Castellini_2023}.
+The main idea is that a continuous superposition of modes stemming from the infinitesimal layers within the sample needs to be taken into account, and the resulting ISF can be approximated by two main modes, similarly to what is done in the cumulant method \cite{pusey2015}, or in other, more refined methods \cite{Castellini_2023}.
 In this case, then, the fitting of the SFs provides two distinct time decays as well as two distinct oscillation frequencies, at least for a certain range of wave numbers.
-The resulting time decays $\tau_1(q)$ and $\tau_2(q)$ and frequencies $\Omega_1(q)$ and $\Omega_2(q)$ are presented in Fig. \ref{fig:SF2}(c) and (d), respectively.
+The resulting time decays $\tau_1(q)$ and $\tau_2(q)$ and frequencies $\Omega_1(q)$ and $\Omega_2(q)$ are presented in Fig. \ref{fig:SF2}(f) and (g), respectively.